wubrafiq807/voiceReq/README.md

 ## Route for voice recognition API

-Request url for voice get all recognition list for user.mandatory parameter is user_id:
+Request url for voice get all recognition list for user
 ---------------------------------------------------------------------------------------
     GET /api-v1/voiceReqs/
+    Note:.mandatory parameter is user_id.Optional parameter fromDate,toDate.
+    valid from fromDate is not null and toDate not null and toDate>fromDate.

 Request url for create voice recognition:
 -----------------------------------------